Book Now

 The host desk at Latitudes is a beautiful place to be greeted.

-This soup-to-nuts reno of the rooms and restaurant is just a start.
-The resort’s on-site Opal Spa has also undergone a facelift and will be welcoming locals to this new seaside sanctuary in mid-to-late October of 2023.
+This soup-to-nuts reno of the rooms and restaurant was just a start.
+The resort’s on-site Opal Spa also underwent a facelift and is now welcoming locals to this new seaside sanctuary.
 But a mere massage appointment this is not.
 Featuring eight treatment rooms (three of which are couples’ rooms), a carefully curated wellness boutique, and a spa menu that hinges around the holistic and natural healing of Kerstin Florian products, when you retreat here, it’s a full body-mind rejuvenation journey.
 That is largely owed to the stunning biophilic design – the concept of bringing the outdoors in – intended to engage all five senses in nature-inspired smells, sights, sounds, tastes, and textures to open the body to healing.
 As for treatments, expect fan-favorite Opal Spa signatures (HydraFacials anyone?) as well as touchless therapies, like vibroacoustic systems built into custom treatment tables that lull you into relaxation.

-Not to mention, the pool was recently redone, and the tennis courts and property landscaping are on deck for upgrades.
-And once fully completed, you can trust that the all-new Jupiter Beach Resort & Spa will be one treasured piece of paradise.
+Not to mention, the pool was recently redone, as well as tennis courts (including the addition of pickleball courts), and the property landscaping was updated.
+That means you can now trust that the all-new Jupiter Beach Resort & Spa is one treasured piece of paradise.

 You may also like